The 10 Most Haunted Places in Canada

 Here are more must-see historical landmarks across Canada.

 The sight of a lighthouse, bathed in pitch darkness, conjures up all sorts of frightful possibilities.
 Rumours have long swirled that the first keeper of the lighthouse, Willie, haunts the West Point Lighthouse Inn—one of Canada’s quirkiest hotels—located next door.
-Talk about a turndown service you’d never want to get!
+Talk about a turndown service you’d never forget!

 The dearly departed seem to have a fondness for the city cheekily known as the place for the “newly-wed and nearly-dead”.
 Located in Victoria’s well-known Bastion Square is the Maritime Museum of British Columbia, which was once the site of the city’s jail and gallows.
 Some say that if you look through the windows at the Museum’s entrance, a shadowy, slender, Van Dyke-bearded figure can be spotted gliding down the main staircase.
 The mysterious apparition is thought to be the ghost of Sir Matthew Baillie Begbie, Victoria’s infamous “Hanging Judge.”